 As part of the terms and conditions of an AHRC award, your Research Organisation will be required to submit a final expenditure statement (FES) no later than three months after the end of the award period.
-Final expenditure statements are made available in the Research Organisation's Je-S account as soon as the end date of the grant has been reached.
-The Research Organisation will need to complete and submit the statement using Je-S. Further information on submitting final expenditure statements through Je-S can be found here and clicking on 'Expenditure Statements', either for fEC or non-fEC grants.
-For further help with submitting final expenditure statements please contact the Je-S Helpdesk on 01793 44 4164 or email JeSHelp@je-s.ukri.org
+Final expenditure statements are made available in the Research Organisation's TFS account as soon as the end date of the grant has been reached.
+The Research Organisation will need to complete and submit the statement using TFS.

 Please note that it is the responsibility of the Research Organisation to monitor when the FES is due and to submit on time accordingly.
-The Je-S system will automatically provide reminders of FES due dates but the AHRC will not notify grant holders or Research Organisations directly.
+The TFS system will automatically provide reminders of FES due dates but the AHRC will not notify grant holders or Research Organisations directly.